 About full refresh

-Read about other change replication techniques available in Etlworks Integrator.
+Read about other change replication techniques available in the Etlworks Integrator.

 This example is for replicating data from one database to another, but the technique works exactly the same if the source, the target, or both is not a relational database.

 Step 3.
-Start creating a flow by selecting "database to database" in the Gallery.
+Start creating a Flow by selecting

-6.2 In the Lookup Fields enter a name or names of the columns which uniquely identify the record.
+Lookup Fields, enter a name or names of the columns which uniquely identify the record.
 PostgreSQL and MySQL require a unique index on these columns.